J-1 Visa Senior Bioinformatics Scientist Jobs

 Does the two-year home residency requirement apply to bioinformatics research positions?

 It depends on your funding source and home country's agreement with the U.S. If your position or training was funded by your home government, a U.S. government agency, or your home country's graduate medical education program, the two-year requirement likely applies.
-You'd need to return home for two years, or obtain a waiver, before switching to an H-1B or permanent residency.
+You'd need to return home for two years, or obtain a waiver, before switching to an H-1B visa or permanent residency.
 Confirm this with your designated sponsor before signing any offer.

 Can a bioinformatics role at a private biotech company qualify for J-1 sponsorship?